shielsr/assignment-03/documents.md

 I did not cater for the following user stories in this version of the website, as they are beyond the scope of the assignment.

 #### 1. Record details of sale
-[SHOULD] As a promoter, I want to know who has bought how many tickets, so I can send the correct amount of tickets to the right person.
-[NOTE: I created a dict that captures this, but I currently don't surface it anywhere]
+[SHOULD] As a promoter, I want to see who has bought how many tickets, so I can send the correct amount of tickets to the right person.
+[NOTE: I created a dict that captures this, but I currently don't surface it anywhere.
+Ideally it would go in /my-account]

 #### 2. Artist search
 [SHOULD] As a customer, I want to search for artists I like, to see when and where their next gigs are.